apmckinlay/natureapp/content/birds/doubcorm.md

 Double-crested Cormorant are often seen sitting on a perch with their **wings spread out to dry**.
 Cormorants have **less preen oil** than other birds so their feathers get waterlogged and need to be dried out.

 Six types of Cormorant are native to North America.
-The **Double-crested Cormorant** are the most abundant and widespread. **Great Cormorant** are found along the Atlantic coast. **Pelagic Cormorant** and **Brandt's Cormorant** are found along the Pacific coast. **Neotropic Cormorant** and **Anhinga** only found in the southern United States.
+The **Double-crested Cormorant** are the most abundant and widespread. **Great Cormorant** are found along the Atlantic coast. **Pelagic Cormorant** and **Brandt's Cormorant** are found along the Pacific coast. **Neotropic Cormorant** and **Anhinga** are only found in the southern United States.

-**Did you know?** Cormorants can dive and move around underwater easily because the lack of preen oil in their feathers means they are less buoyant, but they also need to dry out more.
+**Did you know?** Cormorants can dive and move around underwater easily because the lack of preen oil in their feathers means they are less buoyant.